caseyamcl/guzzle_retry_middleware/README.md

 For this purpose, this library can add a custom header to responses; simply set the `expose_retry_header` option to `TRUE`.

-NOTE: This modifies the HTTP response on the client.
+*Note*: This modifies the HTTP response on the client.
 If you don't want to alter the response retrieved from the server, you can also use [callbacks](#on-retry-callback) to get the request count.

 Example: